Dichanthelium leibergii

 Dichanthelium leibergii, known as variously as Leiberg's panicum, Leiberg's panicgrass, Leiberg's rosette grass, and prairie panic grass is a species of grass native to North America.
-It was named for its discoverer, John Bernhard Leiberg (1853-1913), a Swedish-born American botanist active in the western United States.
+It was named after John Bernhard Leiberg (1853-1913), a Swedish-born American botanist active in the western United States who described the species in 1889.

 Description

 Leiberg's panicgrass is a small perennial grass forming loose rosettes with culms between 30-60 cm in height.
 It is distinguished from other similar species of Dichanthelium by a combination of the following characters: